lauradang/shopify-challenge-image-repository/README.md

   - Fine-tuned a convolutional neural network (Resnet) to classify an image with either Homer, Marge, Bart, or Lisa on Kaggle dataset (Please see my [Kaggle notebook](https://github.com/lauradang/simpson-image-repository/blob/main/simpsons-fastai.ipynb) for details)
     - API has a confidence threshold, so the program is able to distinguish if there is no Simpsons character in the photo, thus returning 0 results
   - Classification/Prediction is used to query the SQLite database and retrieve the images of the predicted character
-- Search for images of a character via text
+- Search for images of a character via text (text match title of image)
   - Set up a database with columns:
     -  `file_path` : The path to the image in the repository
     - `title` : The title of the image